Xceptance/testsuite-nocoding/README.md

 ## Features

 * Reads test definitions from files.
 Supported file types:
     * YAML
     * CSV
 * Supports the validation of:
     * Cookies
     * HTTP response headers
     * HTTP response content
 * Offers various validation methods in order to validate data.
-* Supports two modes to run the test-cases:
+* Supports three modes to run the test-cases:
     * DOM: the responses are parsed into the DOM, which allows to select elements by XPath for validation purpose
     * LIGHT: there exists no DOM, which makes the test case fast to execute.
+    * REQUEST: Only plain HTTP requests are sent and HTTP responses received, which makes this the fastest mode.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.
 * ...